Eighteenth Century British Prime Minister No.3

 - Didn’t enrich himself: When he died, he was far from well off, even though he held many government posts which he could have used to add to his fortune.
 Stuart Handley in his biographical essay in The Prime Ministers sums up Pelham nicely: “…he was unspectacular, quiet, calm and courteous; in more modern parlance, he was strong and stable.”

-Check out my On the Pan series of posts
+Check out my PMs on the Pan series of posts

-1. First PM Sir Robert Walpole
+- 1721-1742: Sir Robert Walpole

 The Prime Ministers, Iain Dale (2020) (Pelham article by Stuart Handley)